 You should also disable the airbag on the passenger side, as this could seriously injure your pet if it activates.
 Make sure you turn it back on for human passengers.

-Could driving with a pet invalidate my car insurance?
+Does driving with a pet in my car affect car insurance?

 If you have an accident as a result of driving with an unrestrained pet in the car your insurance might not cover you.